CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_water/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>On pass: Ignore item's on drop triggers?</b></span> <kbd  class="tooltip" data-tooltip="choices">pass_ignore_drop_triggers</kbd> :
-If set to 'Yes' item's trigger targets from "Target: On drop" will not be fired when item is dropped by this entity with "Drop items(s)" events above.
+If set to 'Yes' item's trigger targets from "Target: On drop" will not be triggered when item is dropped by this entity with "Drop items(s)" events above.
 <div class="accordion">
 <input type="checkbox" id="accordion-6" name="accordion-checkbox" hidden>
 <label class="accordion-header" for="accordion-6">